nimblehq/ios-form/README.md

 A object conform to `FormHeader` protocol, it will contains only the configuration of a header.

-With `FormHeader`, easy to create and maintain a header in a `FormSection`.
+`FormHeader` makes it easy to create and maintain a header in a `FormSection`.

 ```swift
 import UIKit